thomassuedbroecker/custom-reranker-deployment/README.md

 * Reranker

 ![](/images/reranker-in-primeqa-1.png)

-You can set up an IBM Cloud Kubernetes cluster, for example, by following the steps in my blog post [`Use Terraform to create a VPC and a Kubernetes Cluster on IBM Cloud`](https://suedbroecker.net/2022/07/05/use-terraform-to-create-a-vpc-and-a-kubernetes-cluster-on-ibm-cloud/).

 In the image below, we see what we need to deploy when we only want to use the [Reranker](https://github.com/primeqa/primeqa/tree/main/primeqa/components) component.